stevegury/RxJava/DESIGN.md

 (Note: Yes, there are *some* side-effects of adding a listener, but they are inconsequential as far as the 'hot' usage is concerned).

 ##### Cold

 When used to refer to a data source (such as an `Observable`), it means it has side-effects when subscribed to.

 For example, an `Observable` of data from a remote API (such as an RPC call).
 Each time that `Observable` is subscribed to causes a new network call to occur.

 ##### Reactive/Push

 Producer is in charge.
 Consumer has to do whatever it needs to keep up.

-(This is Observable)
-e.g.:
-- Observable without backpressure (RxJS, RxNet)
+Examples:

-- i.e. v1.x Observable without backpressure or 2.x Observable
+- `Observable` (RxJS, Rx.Net, RxJava v1.x without backpressure, RxJava v2)
-- Callbacks (the producer call the function at its convenience)
+- Callbacks (the producer calls the function at its convenience)
-- IRQ, mouse events, io interrupts
+- IRQ, mouse events, IO interrupts
+- 2.x `Flowable` (with `request(n)` credit always granted faster or in larger quantity than producer)
+- Reactive Streams `Publisher` (with `request(n)` credit always granted faster or in larger quantity than producer)
+- Java 9 `Flow.Publisher` (with `request(n)` credit always granted faster than or in larger quantity producer)

 ##### Synchronous Interactive/Pull

 Consumer is in charge.
-Producer has to do whatever it needs to keep up. e.g.:
+Producer has to do whatever it needs to keep up.

+Examples:

-- Iterable (Sync)
+- `Iterable`
-- 2.x/1.x Observable (without concurrency, producer and consumer on the same thread)
+- 2.x/1.x `Observable` (without concurrency, producer and consumer on the same thread)
-- 2.x Flowable (without concurrency, producer and consumer on the same thread)
+- 2.x `Flowable` (without concurrency, producer and consumer on the same thread)
+- Reactive Streams `Publisher` (without concurrency, producer and consumer on the same thread)
+- Java 9 `Flow.Publisher` (without concurrency, producer and consumer on the same thread)

 ##### Async Pull (Async Interactive)

 Consumer requests data when it wishes, and the data is then pushed when the producer wishes to.

+Examples:

+- `Future` & `Promise`
+- `Single` (lazy `Future`)
+- 2.x `Flowable`
-The Reactive Streams `Publisher` is an instance of "async pull", as is the 'AsyncEnumerable' in .Net.
+- Reactive Streams `Publisher`
-(This is Flowable)
-e.g.:
-- Future, Promise (hot created)
-- Single is the lazy variant of this
-- 2.x Flowable
+- Java 9 `Flow.Publisher`
-- 1.x Observable (with backpressure)
+- 1.x `Observable` (with backpressure)
-- AsyncEnumerable/AsyncIterable (Async)
+- `AsyncEnumerable`/`AsyncIterable`

-There is an overhead for achieving this, that's why we also have 2.x Observable.
+There is an overhead (performance and mental) for achieving this, which is why we also have the 2.x `Observable` without backpressure.

 ##### Flow Control

-Flow control is any mitigation strategies that a consumer applies to reduce the flow of data. e.g. (Controling the production of data, or dropping data, buffering...)
+Flow control is any mitigation strategies that a consumer applies to reduce the flow of data.

+Examples:

+- Controlling the production of data, such as with `Iterator.next` or `Subscription.request(n)`
+- Preventing the delivery of data, such as buffer, drop, sample/throttle, and debounce.

 ##### Eager

+Containing object immediately start work when it is created.

+Examples:

-Containing object immediately start work when it is created. e.g. A `Future` once created has work being performed and represents the eventual value of that work.
+- A `Future` once created has work being performed and represents the eventual value of that work.
 It can not be deferred once created.

 ##### Lazy

-Containing object does nothing until it is subscribed to or otherwise started. e.g. `Observable.create` does not start any work until `Observable.subscribe` starts the work.
+Containing object does nothing until it is subscribed to or otherwise started.

+Examples:

+- `Observable.create` does not start any work until `Observable.subscribe` starts the work.

 ### RxJava & Related Types

 ##### Observable

 Stream that supports async and synchronous push.
-It does not support interactive flow control (`request(n)`).
+It does *not* support interactive flow control (`request(n)`).

 Usable for: